 When Maddie first contacted us through a family friend, we loved her and Doug immediately—you can’t help it, she is full of personality and charm.

 We became fast friends, immediately teasing each other as if we had known each other forever.

 It’s this kind of charm that comes through their video.
 You can tell that we’re not the only ones who feel a bond with this couple.
 Everyone at their wedding is completely invested in their love.

 Their ceremony was standing room only.
 Every single person in attendance was intensely listening to the hour long mass, completely transfixed on the couple at the alter.
 It was a ceremony so touching, I actually cried when they said their vows.

-Without further adieu, this is the love story of Maddie & Doug.
+This is the love story of Maddie & Doug…